-The two patching mitigation strategies now reference the ACSC's definition of 'extreme risk' security vulnerabilities to reflect that the 48 hour (previously two day) timeframe to apply patches doesn't apply to every security vulnerability affecting every computer.
+The two patching mitigation strategies now reference ASD's definition of 'extreme risk' vulnerabilities to reflect that the 48 hour (previously two day) timeframe to apply patches doesn't apply to every vulnerability affecting every computer.
 The list of applications has been reordered since Flash, web browsers and Microsoft Office are exploited more than Java and PDF viewers.

 New mitigation strategy 'Configure Microsoft Office macro settings' has been extracted from mitigation strategy 'User application hardening' to reflect the prevalence of malicious Microsoft Office macros.
-The ACSC has seen our guidance mitigate attempts to compromise Australian organisations by adversaries working for a foreign intelligence service.
+ASD has seen our guidance mitigate attempts to compromise Australian organisations by adversaries working for a foreign intelligence service.